mojtaba-esk/scooter-event-reporting-service/README.md

 ```

 ## Test
-Please Change the target to `test` then build the container:
+Please Change the target to `test` then build the API server container:

-`sudo docker-compose up --build`
+`sudo docker-compose up --build server`

 You will see the test result in the terminal.